elibensasson/libSTARK/README.md

 ## Disclaimer

 The code is **academic grade**, meant for academic peer review and evaluation.
-It very likely to contain _multiple serious security flaws_, and should not be relied upon for any other purpose.
+It very likely contains _multiple serious security flaws_, and should not be relied upon for any other purpose.

 ## How to run the code
 1. clone this repository (git clone ??? ~/